 - The first time I baked these, I couldn’t believe how bakery-worthy they tasted without needing to pull out a mixer or even chill the dough.

-- They’ve become my shortcut dessert for potlucks and movie nights fancy enough to impress, easy enough for Tuesdays.
+- They’ve become my go-to shortcut dessert for potlucks and movie nightsimpressive enough to feel special, yet simple enough for a weeknight.

-- I’ve played with add-ins like crushed hazelnuts or a sprinkle of cinnamon, it’s fun discovering how the flavor shifts just enough to feel new.
+- I’ve experimented with add-ins like crushed hazelnuts or a touch of cinnamon, and it’s fun how small changes make it feel new.

 Chef’s Pro Tips for Perfect Results